 Every business is different and so are their CLM campaigns.
 Though differently structured, each has these four elements.

 As already discussed, closed-loop marketing campaigns need a tracking option.
-This happens one or two ways.
-The company asks the client to disclose their referral method, or it’s tracked by cookies.
+This can happen in one of two ways.
+Either the company asks the client to disclose their referral method, or it's tracked by cookies.